Grilled Zucchini Parmesan Recipe

 Adding salt to your zucchini helps draw out some of the water content, and it adds flavor as well.

-But this Italian zucchini recipe uses a marinade, so there is no need to add extra salt to your zucchini.
+But this grilled zucchini recipe uses a marinade, so there is no need to add extra salt to your squash.

 Do you have to peel zucchini before grilling?